bosp

 Michael Madsen is an actor and lives in California.
 He has five books of poetry published.

-Marvin Malone (1930-1996)was a poet, artist and publisher of The Wormwood Review for over 30 years.
-He passed away in 1997.
-Bottle of Smoke Press is bringing out a portfolio of some selected woodcuts printed from the original woodcuts.
+Marvin Malone (1930-1996) was a poet, artist and publisher of The Wormwood Review for over 30 years.

 Adrian Manning was born in England in 1967.
-His poems have been published in a number of magazine in print and on-line.
-His first chapbook Wretched Songs for Out of Tune Musicians has recently been published by Bottle of Smoke Press in the USA.
+He is the author of several books of poetry.
+His first book Wretched Songs for Out of Tune Musicians was published by Bottle of Smoke Press.

 E. William Martin is the author of Judas Tree (WCP) available at amazon.com and the upcoming Paper Spirits (WCP).
 He has his degree from Virginia Commonwealth University and has been published most recently in the Red River Review, Millennium, Richmond Poets Against the War, Dead Mule, Gin Bender Poetry Review, and the Whispers Anthology.